cvolkmer/iot-hackathon/README.md

 1. Setup your environment (Hardware Setup, Drivers, Arduino IDE) and connect it to your PC
 2. Get familiar with Arduino IDE and run a sample program
 3. Install the MQTT library in your Arduino IDE
-4. Expand your hardware setup, signup for an account at Adafruit IoT and publish your door sesor data via WLAN / MQTT to Adafruit
+4. Expand your hardware setup, signup for an account at Adafruit IoT and publish your door sesor data via WLAN / MQTT to Adafruit and IFTTT
 5. Install and configure your myStrom WLAN power outlet and explore it's API capabilities
 6. Create a push button on Adaruit and extend your code in order to toggle the myStron WLAN power outlet
-7. Optional: Connect Adafruit with IFTTT and use an external trigger to toggle your WLAN power outlet or get informed if the state of your door sensor changes
+7. Optional: Connect Adafruit with IFTTT and use an external trigger to toggle your WLAN power outlet